-PHRM 441 Public Health and Pharmacy - 2 hours
+PHRM 443 Pharmacy in Public Health - 3 hours

 Pharmacists are an integral part of the health care system.
-Their central role in the health of the population demands of pharmacists an awareness of public health issues and their root causes; the ability to identify how the profession can contribute to public health; the knowledge of where to find information about a variety of public health issues; and the ability to serve in proactive leadership roles.
-This course is an organized introduction to the vast field of public health and aims to spark students' imagination on meaningful ways of contributing to the health of the population through the art and science of the profession of pharmacy.
+Their vital role in the health of the population requires pharmacists to have an awareness of public health issues and their root causes, the ability to identify how the profession can contribute to public health, and the knowledge of where to find information about a variety of public health issues.
+Pharmacists who understand public health will develop the ability to serve in proactive roles to protect the health of their patients.
+This course is an organized introduction to the vast field of public health and aims to spark students' imagination on meaningful ways of contributing to public health through the art and science of the profession of pharmacy.